 When you put your tax return in the mail or click the "e-file" button on your software, you might feel like you're done for another year, but that's not always the case.
 If later you discover an error on your return, you don't have to dread the day the IRS finds it and comes knocking on your door, nor do you have to give up the big tax credit you missed.
-Instead, you can file an amended return -- or multiple amendments, if need be -- to correct any mistakes.
+Instead, you can use your opportunity for a tax amendment, or multiple amendments, in order to correct any mistakes.

 - Comstock Images/Comstock/Getty Images